Prodrive F1: 2008 attempt

 FIA president Max Mosley was impressed by Prodrive's bid, which beat off stiff competition from Carlin Motorsport, the Jean Alesi-led and McLaren-supported Direxiv outfit, BAR co-founder Craig Pollock, former Minardi owner Paul Stoddart and ex-Jordan Grand Prix team principal, Eddie Jordan.

 Mosley revealed that Prodrive had found the finances to support their bid, adding: "Prodrive have the best combination of financial backing, technical capability and motor sport experience and are well known to the FIA through their participation in the World Rally Championship.
 Also, Prodrive's chief executive, David Richards, has experience as a Formula One team principal".
 Richards has previously acted as team principal of the Benetton and British American Racing teams.

 According to some reports, Prodrive F1 was to use Mercedes engines and the same cars as McLaren.
 During the 2007 season, McLaren boss Ron Dennis denied that the partnership had been finalised.
 Discussions with other potential suppliers of cars, including Renault, were also carried out.
 On 25 April 2007, it was announced that Prodrive had attracted a title sponsor for 2008.
 The same article also referenced Gary Paffett for a race drive citing his "one year" contract in DTM and with McLaren as a test driver.
 There were also rumours linking DTM driver Bruno Spengler, ex-F1 driver and McLaren tester Pedro de la Rosa and ex-McLaren test driver Alexander Wurz to the team.
 By October 2007, it was believed that the team had an agreement in place to use McLaren-Mercedes cars, at a cost of around $100M.

 Although David Richards also led the consortium which owns Aston Martin, he ruled out the Aston Martin brand entering F1.

 Although the FIA had announced in 2006 that customer cars would be permitted from the 2008 season, the 2007 season saw complaints against two teams, Scuderia Toro Rosso and Super Aguri F1, believed by other teams to already be using customer cars.
 The use of customer cars (cars built by a constructor entered in the F1 championship and sold to another entrant) is forbidden by the Concorde Agreement.
 The Concorde Agreement is the contract between the FIA, the F1 teams and Formula One Administration which dictates the terms by which the teams compete in races and take their share of the television revenues and prize money.
-As the Concorde Agreement was schedule to expire at the end of 2007 and a succeeding Agreement had not yet been finalised, in October 2007 the Williams team challenged Prodrive's proposed use of customer cars for its entry to the 2008 championship in the FIA's International Court of Appeal.
+As the Concorde Agreement was scheduled to expire at the end of 2007 and a succeeding Agreement had not yet been finalised, in October 2007 the Williams team challenged Prodrive's proposed use of customer cars for its entry to the 2008 championship in the FIA's International Court of Appeal.